-In line with MOE's introduction of Blended Learning (BL) as a key part of the schooling experience for our Secondary School and JC/MI students to nurture selfdirected and independent learners as well as to develop passionate and intrinsically motivated learners, SAJC implements BL for both JC1 and JC2 Saints through Online lectures and Home-Based Learning days.
+In accordance with the Ministry of Education's (MOE) initiative to incorporate Blended Learning (BL) as a significant component of the educational experience for both Secondary School and JC/MI students, the aim is to foster self-directed and independent learners while nurturing passionate and intrinsically motivated individuals.
+SAJC has adopted BL for both JC1 and JC2 Saints, leveraging on online lectures and Home-Based Learning days as part of this approach.